phil-l-brockwell/napstop/README.md

 # napstop

-A project worked on for Makers Academy Makerthon
+A project worked on for Makers Academy Makerthon.
+Our task was to create a mobile app that could be initialised with a destination and would alert a user once they reached a certain proximity of that destination.

 # Key Learning Areas